File System Transfers

 Files in the Archive are intended to stay put until they age out or are otherwise administratively handled.
-A csvpath writer or DataOps engineer shouldn't be expecting to move files from the Archive to somewhere else.
-There are two main ways to handle this expectation:
+A csvpath writer or DataOps engineer shouldn't be expecting to move files from the Archive to somewhere else — the Archive is immutable.

-• Use CsvPath's transfer function to direct a copy of a data file to an external location
+• Use CsvPath's transfer function, transfer-mode, to direct a copy of a data file to an external location

-Both approaches are fine, of course.
-This how-to is about the second one.
+Any of these approaches is fine, of course.
+This how-to is about the second one: transfer-mode.

-A transfer copies a data.csv or unmatched.csv to a dynamically chosen location.
-These are the only files you can transfer.
+A transfer copies a data.csv or unmatched.csv or another run-generated artifact to a dynamically chosen location.
 When you transfer a file you are copying the contents to another location, not moving it.
 The original file always stays where it is created in the run.

 The way you do a transfer involves setting a mode: transfer-mode.
 That's right, you set up transfers on a csvpath-by-csvpath basis.
 Transfer mode is like any of the modes.
 It is set in an external comment.
 An external comment is a comment that is above or below the csvpath, not within the match part of the path.
 Setting transfer mode looks like: